Diagnostic Medical Sonography

-Clinical Externship Students are evaluated at the end of each of the three phases of Clinical Externship module: at cumulative 100-hour mark; 260-hour mark; and 800-hour mark.
+Clinical Externship students are evaluated at the end of each of the three phases of the Clinical course: at cumulative 100-hour mark; 260-hour mark; and 800-hour mark.

-To progress from one evaluation phase to the next, the student must maintain a minimum 76% score.
-Failure to perform at 76% or above may result in an academic warning, probation and/or dismissal.
+To progress from one evaluation phase to the next, the student must maintain a minimum average score of 2 (“Satisfactory”) on a 4-point evaluation scale.
+Failure to meet a minimum average score requirement may result in an academic warning, probation, or dismissal from the program.

 Students are required to successfully complete the Health Insurance Portability and Accountability Act (HIPAA) competency test during the first module of the program.
 Clinical externship students must maintain patient confidentiality in all clinical settings by adhering to HIPAA principles and practice.